 - The Register: EPAD has created the first single, pan-European register of over half a million people across the risk spectrum for dementia.

-- The Cohort: From this register, research participants are invited to join an EPAD cohort of at-risk subjects, the Longitudinal Cohort Study, known as the LCS.
-This group will undergo standardised tests and follow-up over several years.
+- The Cohort: From this register, research participants were invited to join an EPAD cohort of at-risk subjects, the Longitudinal Cohort Study, known as the LCS.
+This group undergoes standardised tests and follow-up over several years.

 - The Trial: EPAD will select participants to take part in streamlined proof-of-concept (PoC) trials of drugs designed to prevent Alzheimer’s dementia.